-Members of staff can be found on the playground at the start of the day before to make an appointment, or simply ring the office - 01444 811403.
+Members of staff can be found on the playground or classroom door at the start of the day before to make an appointment, or simply ring the office - 01444 811403.
 In our experience, concerns can always be resolved when dealt with quickly and honestly and in person.